daemondragon/C-norme/README.md

 is really useful.

-The respect of this goal mean that their must not have **ANY** false negative (No errors were found where it should have): if a goal passe all test it respect the rule.
-That mean that this norme-checker is allowed to have some false positive (The checker detect an error when it shouldn't).
+The respect of this goal mean that their must not have **ANY** false negative (No errors were found where it should have): if a goal passe all test then it **RESPECT** the rule.
+That mean that this norme-checker is allowed to have some false positive
+(The checker detect an error when it shouldn't).

 Some [norme] rules might depend on more than one [checker] rule to work.